Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 nginx 1/1 Running 0 34s

-Alright, so we should be done with the Kubernetes setup.
-Let’s go ahead and proceed to create our python web application.
+We are now done with the Kubernetes setup.
+Let’s go ahead and proceed to create our Python web application.

 2. Install Python 3

-In order to get started with our web application, you will need to have the latest python version installed on your computer.
-If you don’t have it yet, you can go to the official Python download page and download and install the latest version and the one that matches your operating system.
+To get started with our web application, you must install the latest Python version on your computer.
+If you don’t have it yet, visit official Python page to download and install the latest version and the one that matches your operating system.

-Once installed, you can verify the version by running the command:
+Once installed, you can verify the version by running the command below:

 :~$ python3 --version